sierrashuman/assignment-project/README.md

+This assignment was created for the class CS 3240, Advanced Software Development Techniques at UVa.
+It is co-owned by Sierra Shuman, Declan Brady, Vivian Ma, Jake Coughlin, and Sam Jun.

 # Setup
 To setup this locally run the following commands in your terminal (in the directory you want to house this repository):
 ```